shaheer776/qa-bot-using-langchain-openai-mysql/README.md

 4. Present the answer in a clear, user-friendly interface.

 It combines modern LLM capabilities with database integration, enabling intuitive, conversational access to structured data.

-# Codebasics Q&A: Question and Answer System Based on Google Palm LLM and Langchain for E-learning company

-This is an end to end LLM project based on Google Palm and Langchain.
-We are building a Q&A system for an e-learning company called codebasics (website: codebasics.io).
-Codebasics sells data related courses and bootcamps.
-They have thousands of learners who uses discord server or email to ask questions.
-This system will provide a streamlit based user interface for students where they can ask questions and get answers.

 <img width="1920" height="947" alt="QA_bot" src="https://github.com/user-attachments/assets/b0563a3d-44ff-4bf4-a2f8-bc5d8aed5237" />